konkolorado/web-youtube-dl/README.rst

 About
 =====

-This is a project that builds on youtube-dl to provide a simple web-interface for downloading audio from Youtube.
+This is a project that builds on pytube to provide a simple web-interface for downloading audio from Youtube.
 It's primary purpose is to provide a LAN HTTP accessible method of saving audio to a local device.

 This project is built using python's asyncio libraries and packages include FastAPI, janus, and uvicorn.
-It's also an example of how to work with youtube-dl's python sdk and enable asynchronous downloads in the context of a web-app.
+It's also an example of how to work with pytube's python sdk and enable asynchronous downloads in the context of a web-app.

 Files are downloaded using an API endpoint and then retrived from the application's